Network Structure

 Putting Structure Into Practice

 Understanding the Network's structure is just the beginning.
-The real value comes from actively engaging with it—building your subnet, progressing through trust levels, and contributing to the strength of both Inner and Inter Realms.
+The real value comes from actively engaging with it—building your subnet, progressing through trust levels, and contributing to the strength of the Core, Frontier, and Perimeter.

 Next Steps: